sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * Container kill<br/>
       Do a docker kill and remove the label to disable kube deploy.<br/> Please note, in either mode, docker kill will *not* give an opportunity for graceful stop.
 Hence explicitly call `/etc/sonic/scripts/container_state <name> down` to update the container state.

-   * Container wait/inspect/exec<br/>
+   * container wait
-      * For docker wait/inspect/exec, run that command on docker-id instead of name.
+      Do a docker wait on container ID, if it is started.
+If not, wait until kube deploys, which would set `remote_state=pending`, switch the state as `remote_state=ready` and then proceed to wait on the container ID

-      * There is no control on names of the dockers started by kubernetes
+   * Container id<br/>
-      * All the containers are required to record their docker-id in State-DB
+      This returns the container ID of the feature.
+This can be used for docker commands that demand name or ID.
+All running dockers are required to record their container ID in the STATE-DB and this command fetch the ID from there.
-      * Use the docker-id from STATE-DB, to run the docker commands.
+      Note: There is no control on names of the dockers started by kubernetes

 * The containers started in either mode, are required to record their start & end as follows in STATE-DB.
   This informtion would be helpful to learn/show the current status and as well the actions to take for start/stop/wait/...